Darkman/docs/source/developer/mobile-developer-setup.rst

 Install the following prerequisite software to develop and build the iOS or Android apps.
 For macOS, we recommend using `Homebrew <https://brew.sh/>`_ as a package manager.

 1. Install `NodeJS <https://nodejs.org/en/>`_.
- - To install using Homebrew open a terminal and execute
+ - To install using Homebrew, open a terminal and execute
  .. code-block:: bash

     $ brew install node

- - Install using NVM by following the instructions  `here <https://github.com/creationix/nvm#install-script>`_
+ - To install using NVM, follow the instructions  `here <https://github.com/creationix/nvm#install-script>`_
- - Download and install the package from the `NodeJS website <https://nodejs.org/en/>`_
+ - To download and install the package manually, visit from the `NodeJS website<https://nodejs.org/en/>`_

 2. Install `Watchman <https://facebook.github.io/watchman/>`_.
- - To install using Homebrew open a terminal and execute
+ - To install using Homebrew, open a terminal and execute
  .. code-block:: bash

     $ brew install watchman